 9. To finish up the end of the I-cord, pull one loop thru all three loops.

-If this photo tutorial was in any way confusing to you, please watch the video tutorial below.
+If this photo tutorial was in any way confusing to you, please watch the video tutorial above.
 That should clear up any concerns or doubts.
 This is really an easy way to create a long thick I-cord for bags, tails etc.